johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 As you can see, this map looks notably different than the previous, showing that simply the number of wells in a township is in fact a primary driver.
 Would we want an investment in a township that has produced the most oil, or the township that produces the most oil per well drilled?

 ## Wrap Up:
-Here we have covered several tools that can be used data analysis using oil and gas production data.
+Here we have covered several tools that can be used for data analysis on oil and gas production data.
+This is just the tip of the iceberg when it comes to the analysis that can be completed on this dataset using these tools.
 There is a wealth of information publicly avaliable for the Williston Basin that yields insight into performance (and investment) drivers around the basin.
+Knowing how to manipulate, clean, analyze, and visualize it can be overwhelming with traditional methods.
+Hopefully this short workflow demonstrates the value of these tools and knowing how to use them!